zihanz12/uiuc-cs-wiki/README.md

 # A comprehensive guide to UIUC's CS department for incoming freshmen and prospective students

 This repository is aimed to be a comprehensive guide to all things CS related for incoming freshmen at the University of Illinois at Urbana Champaign.
 This guide may become outdated due to changes in the department and may contain errors or oversights.
-Thus, current students are more than welcome and encouraged to make pull requests in order t
+Thus, current students are more than welcome and encouraged to make pull requests in order to correct any errors, update sections, or add additional information.

 # Table of Contents:

 ## Section 0 - So I've been admitted.
 What now?
   * ### 0.1 - Preparing For Your First Semester
   * ### 0.2 - Proficiency Exams
     * #### 0.2.1 - CS125 Proficiency Exam
     * #### 0.2.2 - CS173 Proficiency Exam
     * #### 0.2.3 - CS225 Proficiency Exam

 ## Section 1 - Curriculum overview
  * ### 1.0.1 - Course Difficulty and What to Expect